VaikunthSridharan/RMISearchTool/README.md

 # Search Tool using Java RMI
 ## Synopsis
-A simple Search tool that can look for Music Artist Location, and Songs.
+A simple Search tool that can look for Music Artist Location, and Songs using Java RMI and Java Swings.
 ## Specifications
 + JDK 1.8
 + JRE 1.8